-12) See Egyptian mummies, Greek sculptures and sparkly Viking gold at the National Museum of Denmark.
+13) See Egyptian mummies, Greek sculptures and sparkly Viking gold at the National Museum of Denmark.
 You could easily spend half a day wandering through the galleries here.
-Admission is 100 DKK – or 90 DKK if bring a child with you!
+Admission is 110 DKK.

-14) Check out the interesting – and free – exhibitions that are held at Møstings Hus, a country house to the west of the city.
+15) Check out the interesting exhibitions that are held at Møstings Hus, a country house to the west of the city.
 Entrance to the house and exhibitions are free, though there’s an admission fee for some events.

 16) Get to grips with masterpieces from the Danish Golden Age at the Hirschsprung Museum, just north of Statens Museum for Kunst (see above).
 This collection costs 95 DKK to look around, 75 DKK for under 26s and is free for under 18s.

 The museum dedicated to his work is housed in a gorgeous yellow building near Christiansborg Palace, and is free to visit on Wednesdays.
-Admission is 90 DKK the rest of the week (students 50 DKK).
+Admission is 90 DKK the rest of the week, and free all week for under 18s.

-17) Learn about Denmark’s involvement in violent conflicts (centuries ago and much more recently) at the Royal Danish Arsenal Museum.
+18) Learn about Denmark’s involvement in violent conflicts (centuries ago and much more recently) at the Royal Danish Arsenal Museum.
 Along with weapons and stories from the battlefield, you’ll find a nifty collection of military uniforms.
-Admission is 80 DKK, or 70 DKK with a child.
+Admission is 80 DKK.

-18) Go underground.
+20) Go underground.
 Check out the exhibitions of contemporary art held in the former water cisterns for the city of Copenhagen.
 Admission costs just 115 DKK, or 90 DKK for under 27s.

 21) Kick back in Rosenberg Castle Gardens.
 Set around a 400-year-old castle, these neatly clipped gardens provide the perfect place to have a picnic or just enjoy a little rest while sightseeing.
 The gardens are free to visit, though admission to the castle is 125 DKK, or 80 DKK for students with ID.

 23) See orchids, palms, cactuses and giant lily pads at Copenhagen’s botanical gardens, which are home to a series of glasshouses.
 The botanical gardens are free to visit, though entrance to the main Palm House, which includes the Butterfly House, costs 60 DKK.

-22) Hire a city bike and explore the suburbs.
-It’s not completely free but it is very cheap – it costs just 12 DKK for 20 minutes to borrow one of Copenhagen’s high-tech public bikes, which come equipped with tablet computers, GPS systems and even assisted pedalling.
+24) Hire a city bike and explore the suburbs.
+It’s not completely free but it is very cheap – it costs just 30 DKK for 30 minutes to borrow one of Copenhagen’s high-tech public e-bikes, which come with an engine that provides assisted pedalling for speeds of up to 23km/h.

-27) Do the park run.
-There are three park runs in Copenhagen; along the waterfront at Amager Strandpark; in Fælledparken; and in Amager Fælled.
+30) Do the park run.
+There are four park runs in Copenhagen; along the waterfront at Amager Strandpark; in Fælledparken; in Amager Fælled; and at Damhusengen.
 So join the locals on a Saturday morning at 9am for a 5km jog – you know you’ll feel good, if you do it!

 So you can paddle around the harbour at will, bring back any litter that you find floating in the water – and it won’t cost you a penny.

-33) Hop on a guided bike tour.
-This three-hour two-wheeled tour of the city costs around 300 DKK.
+38) Hop on a guided bike tour.
+This ninety-minute two-wheeled tour of the city costs just over 200 DKK.

 However, you’re in Copenhagen, so you have to try anyway.
 The views across the water from here are pleasant enough, too.

-37) Admire the famous Öresund Bridge from the top of Frederiks Kirke (see above).
+43) Admire the famous Öresund Bridge from the top of the Frederiks Kirke dome (see above).
 This guide tells you how to cross the bridge.
 The 35 DKK admission fee will also give you a bird’s-eye view of Amalienborg.

-46) And for more amazing architecture, the Danish Architecture Center hosts interesting exhibitions, and has a great terrace café with waterfront views.
+54) And for more amazing architecture, the Danish Architecture Center hosts interesting exhibitions, and has a great terrace café with waterfront views.
 It’s free for under 18s; 60 DKK for under 26s and students; and 115 DKK for adults.

 It’s fun, sociable and uses up food that would otherwise be wasted.
 Click here for more information.